xkbcommon/libxkbcommon/doc/compatibility.md

 <td colspan="2">
 <details>
 <summary>✅ Full support (since 1.14)</summary>
-- libxkbcommon \< 1.14: Parsing and serializing only, no API support.
+- xkbcommon \< 1.14: Parsing and serializing only, no API support.
-- libxkbcommon ≥ 1.14: Full support.
+- xkbcommon ≥ 1.14: Full support.
 Note that the API support requires using the `xkb_machine` API.
 </details>
 </td>